Cosmic Patrol

 Cosmic Patrol advertisement

-Portion of Instant Software advertisement
+Portion of Instant Software advertisement from the October 1980 issue of 80 Microcomputing

-Cosmic Patrol is a TRS-80 game written by Jake Commander, probably better known for his “Commander 80” column in 80 Micro.
+Cosmic Patrol was a TRS-80 game written by Jake Commander, probably better known for his “Commander 80” column in 80 Micro.
 It was published by Wayne Green’s software company, Instant Software, costing $14.95 for a tape version and $19.95 for a disk version.

 Start of Cosmic Patrol